6 Data Setup for Modeling

 What happens when one variable, such as price in dollars, spans tens of thousands, while another, like carat weight, ranges only from 0 to 5?
 Without scaling, machine learning models that rely on distances or gradients may give disproportionate weight to features with larger numerical ranges, regardless of their actual importance.

 Feature scaling addresses this imbalance by adjusting the range or distribution of numerical variables to make them comparable.
-It is particularly important for algorithms such as k-Nearest Neighbors (Chapter 7), support vector machines, and neural networks.
+It is particularly important for algorithms such as k-Nearest Neighbors (Chapter 7) and neural networks (Chapter 13).
 Scaling can also improve optimization stability in models such as logistic regression and enhance the interpretability of coefficients.

 In the churn dataset, for example, available_credit ranges from 3 to 3.4516^{4}, while utilization_ratio spans from 0 to 0.999.
 Without scaling, features such as available_credit may dominate the learning process—not because they are more predictive, but simply because of their larger magnitude.